The Power of Contrast for Feature Learning: A Theoretical Analysis: Omitted proofs for Section

-\end{theorem} \begin{proof} The proof strategy is quite similar to that of Theorem \ref{thm: recover CL} and we follow the notation defined in the first paragraph of that proof.
-As we have shown in Proposition \ref{prop: diagonal contrast}, under our linear representation setting, the contrastive learning algorithm finds the top-r eigenspace of the following matrix:
+\end{theorem} \begin{proof}[Proof of Theorem \ref{thm: recover CL}] The proof strategy is quite similar to that of Theorem \ref{thm: recover PCA} and we follow the notation defined in the first paragraph of that proof.
+As we have shown in Corollary \ref{prop: diagonal contrast}, under our linear representation setting, the contrastive learning algorithm finds the top-$r$ eigenspace of the following matrix:

 To prove the theorem, first we need to bound the difference between $\hat{M}_2$ and $M$.
 We aim to show that the contrastive learning algorithm is dominated by the core feature term.
 Note that $\Sigma=\mathbb{E}Uzz^\top U^\top$, we just need to bound the norm of the following matrix: